 Two one-time gates apply before your first payment:

-- Address (PIN) verification: a PIN is mailed to your address once you reach $10 in earnings.
-Enter it to lift the hold.
+- Address (PIN) verification: a PIN is mailed to your address once you reach $10 in earnings, and it can take 4 to 6 weeks to arrive.
+Enter it under Payments to lift the hold, since payouts stay frozen until you do.

 How Much Does YouTube AdSense Pay?